Skip to main content

 • Put Eddy into Boot Mode by:

-• Plug Eddy back into the Pi whilst holding down the boot button.
+• With the printer powered up disconnect the Eddy cable and reconnect it whilst holding down the boot button.

 23. In Termius send the following command: lsusb